Doctrine and Covenants: 1981 Edition

 Until 1981, editions of the book used code names for certain people and places in those sections that dealt with the United Order.
 The 1981 LDS edition replaced these with the real names, relegating the code names to footnotes.
 The Community of Christ edition still uses the code names.

+2013 Edition and 2025 adjustments

+A new edition was released in 2013, which is the edition currently in use by the church.
+Changes included adjustments and corrections to the book's introduction and seventy-eight section introductions.
+The changes reflect the modern scholarship that came from The Joseph Smith Papers.

+In 2025 additional adjustments were made to the headings of twenty-five sections.
+These changes likewise came because of additional scholarship from the Joseph Smith Papers project.

 Community of Christ editions

 Officials of the Community of Christ (formerly known as the Reorganized Church of Jesus Christ of Latter Day Saints [RLDS Church]) first published an edition of the Doctrine and Covenants in 1864, based on the previous 1844 edition.
 A general conference of the church in 1878 approved a resolution that declared that the revelations of the Prophet-President Joseph Smith III had equal standing to those previously included in the work.
 Since that time, the church has continued to add sections to its edition of the Doctrine and Covenants, containing the revelations of succeeding Prophet-Presidents.
 The most recent addition was formally authorized on April 14, 2010, after being presented to the church for informal consideration on January 17, 2010.
 The numbers of the sections and versification differ from the edition published by the LDS Church and both modern editions differ from the original 1835 edition numeration.